350Seattle-Transportation-Team/gtfs-realtime/README.md

 ipython kernel install --user --name realtime-buses --display-name "Python 3.6 (realtime-buses)"
 #Or... not sure what the difference is:
 #python -m ipykernel install --user --name realtime-buses --display-name "Python 3.6 (realtime-buses)"

+#Launch Jupyter in your browser.
+The directory from which you type the command will be
+#the top level directory in your Jupyter session, and you can navigate down from there
+#if needed.
+Click on a .ipynb file to open it, or click the 'New' button to create
+#a new notebook.
+You may have to explicitly select the "Python 3.6 (realtime-buses)" kernel.
+jupyter notebook
 ```

 ## Windows